stilliard/CsvParser/README.md

 - **FormulaInjectionMiddleware**: Protects against formula injection (CSV Injection) by escaping characters that could be interpreted as formulas.
 - **DatetimeMiddleware**: Detects dates and adds an escape character so that spreadsheet apps don't auto-convert formats.
+- **EncodingCheckMiddleware**: Validates input encoding (default UTF-8) and can warn, throw exception, or attempt to fix invalid encoding.

 ### Usage